acendan/reascripts/README.md

  - Items Editing\acendan_Trim selected items at last zero crossing
  - Markers\acendan_Add marker to end of project regions prompt for name
  - Markers\acendan_Add marker to end of selected items prompt for name
+ - Markers\acendan_Create tempo markers from notes in selected MIDI items then restore project markers
  - Markers\acendan_Export markers and regions for Izotope RX relative to items with shared take source
  - Markers\acendan_Export markers and regions for Izotope RX relative to selected item
  - Markers\acendan_Find and Replace in Marker Region Names